-Based on over 30 years of experience developing and implementing Earth observation satellites, ESA is developing five new missions called Sentinels specifically for the operational needs of the joint European Commission-ESA GMES programme.
+Based on over 30 years of experience developing and implementing Earth observation satellites, ESA is developing five new missions called Sentinels specifically for the operational needs of the joint European Commission-ESA Copernicus programme.
 The Sentinels will not replace nor duplicate satellites that are planned as national initiatives, but will rather complement these capacities.

-Sentinel-1 - Planned for launch in 2013
+Sentinel-1 - The first satellite will be ready for launch in spring 2014

-Sentinel-2 is a polar-orbiting, multispectral high-resolution imaging mission for GMES land monitoring to provide, for example, imagery of vegetation, soil and water cover, inland waterways and coastal areas.
+Sentinel-2 is a polar-orbiting, multispectral high-resolution imaging mission for Copernicus land monitoring to provide, for example, imagery of vegetation, soil and water cover, inland waterways and coastal areas.
 Sentinel-2 will also provide information for emergency services.

 Sentinel-3 is a multi-instrument mission to determine parameters such as sea-surface topography, sea- and land-surface temperature, ocean colour and land colour with high-end accuracy and reliability.